Heterogeneous Treatment Effects in Social Networks: Introduction

 \subsection{Our Contributions}

-We propose a novel framework called \textbf{ Testing-for-Effect-Modifier (TEEM)} for the estimation of treatment effect heterogeneity and detecting effect modifiers, tailored to causal inference in social networks.
-With our framework, researchers can create and test hypotheses about complex effect modifiers in terms of network features or network patterns, e.g., whether agents might financially cooperate due to indirect reciprocity relying on social capital \cite{righi2018social}.
-The TEEM framework facilitates decision makings and effective interventions by allowing \begin{enumerate} \itemsep0em \item testing for existence or lack of existence for various kinds of heterogeneous treatment effects using summarized properties of network features or neighborhood structures, \item identification of sub-populations for which a treatment is effective, neutral, or harmful, and \item generalization of causal effect estimates and causal conclusions obtained from a study sample to a target population based on relative distributions of different sub-populations. \end{enumerate} Our technical contributions in the paper are as follows.
+We propose a novel framework for the estimation of treatment effect heterogeneity and detecting effect modifiers, tailored to causal inference in social networks.
+Our framework facilitates the following aspects to assist in discovering effect modifiers in social networks: (1) mining network patterns that are suspected effect modifiers through a novel criterion and algorithm, (2) testing for existence or lack of existence for various kinds of heterogeneous treatment effects using summarized properties of network features or neighborhood structures, (3) identification of sub-populations for which a treatment is effective, neutral, or harmful, (4) generalization of causal effect estimates and causal conclusions obtained from a study sample to a target population based on relative distributions of different sub-populations.
+Our technical contributions in the paper are as follows.